 You’ve reached a ceiling in your professional development

-In order to find more complex and challenging work you’ll inevitably have to move on to a different job.
-If this is your driving factor of finding a new job, then make sure you search intelligently.
+In order to find more complex and challenging work, you’ll inevitably have to move on to a different job.
+If this is your driving factor in finding a new job, then make sure you search intelligently.
 Look for opportunities that are going to stretch your abilities and establish what the role would involve longer term.

 For some, the initial learning curve of a new job can often be the best bit.